 2.30pm-4pm

-NOTE the Friends walks are now in the afternoons
+NOTE the Friends 'first Sunday' walks are currently in the afternoons

 The Friends of West Norwood Cemetery are experts on the cemetery, with research continued over thirty years into its social history, and the characters buried here.